theycallmeswift/mcp-crawl4ai-rag/README.md

 The primary goal is to bring this MCP server into [Archon](https://github.com/coleam00/Archon) as I evolve it to be more of a knowledge engine for AI coding assistants to build AI agents.
 This first version of the Crawl4AI/RAG MCP server will be improved upon greatly soon, especially making it more configurable so you can use different embedding models and run everything locally with Ollama.

+Consider this GitHub repository a testbed, hence why I haven't been super actively address issues and pull requests yet.
+I certainly will though as I bring this into Archon V2!

 ## Overview

 This MCP server provides tools that enable AI agents to crawl websites, store content in a vector database (Supabase), and perform RAG over the crawled content.
 It follows the best practices for building MCP servers based on the [Mem0 MCP server template](https://github.com/coleam00/mcp-mem0/) I provided on my channel previously.